AdobeDocs/experience-platform.en/help/xdm/ui/fields/enum.md

 When it comes to enums and suggested values, the following rules apply post-ingestion:

-* You **CAN** add and remove suggested values for standard and custom fields with existing suggested values.
+* You **CAN** add suggested values for standard and custom fields with existing suggested values.
+* You **CAN** remove suggested values from custom fields with existing suggested values.
-* You **CAN** add new enum values for an existing enum field (custom fields only).
+* You **CAN** add new enum values for an existing custom enum field.
-* You **CAN** switch a field's enum values to suggested values only, or convert it to a string with no enum or suggested values. **This switch cannot be undone once applied.**
+* You **CAN** switch a custom field's enum values to suggested values only, or convert it to a string with no enum or suggested values. **This switch cannot be undone once applied.**
+* You **CANNOT** remove enums or suggested values from standard fields.
 * You **CANNOT** add enum values to a field with no existing enum.
-* You **CANNOT** remove fewer than all existing enum values for a field.
+* You **CANNOT** remove fewer than all existing enum values for a custom field.
 * You **CANNOT** switch from suggested values to an enum.

 ## Merging rules for enums and suggested values {#merging}